-From idea to creation – this course, a first of its kind, aims to help those who have an art business idea and are seeking professional insight and advice on next steps towards making it happen.
+From idea to creation – this course, a first of its kind, aims to help those who have an art business idea and are seeking professional insight and advice on the next steps towards making it happen.

 Launching an Art Business will guide participants through the preliminary stages of defining a business concept, lead them through the business model canvas onto risk